Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Will we need extra cover if we run a night shelter at our church?

-We can provide cover under your insurance policy and there will be a small additional premium for churches holding night shelters.
+We can provide cover under your insurance policy.
+There will be a small additional premium for churches holding night shelters.

 Overseas trips